-Our school Victoria Primary School, actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:
+Our school Nottingham Free School actively seeks to raise awareness of and prevent all forms of child-onchild abuse by:

 - Staff training including for supply staff, governors or management committees, volunteers, and visitors.
-Includes: - Contextual safeguarding - o Identification and classification of specific behaviours SVSH, HSB etc - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
-Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys."
+Training includes: - Contextual safeguarding data related to Nottingham Free School and actions taken by the school. - Identification and classification of specific behaviours SVSH, HSB etc. - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
+Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - o Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - o Challenging the attitudes that underlie such abuse (both inside and outside of the classroom) - Responsibilities of the Governing body / proprietors / management committee they must be aware of their statutory safeguarding responsibilities (effective child protection policy - childon-child abuse policy) - Ensuring that all child-on-child abuse issues are fed back to the safeguarding lead/team so that they can spot and address any concerning trends and identify those children who may need additional support